Research / Product strategy / UX/UI Design / AI-assisted process

 Online fashion has a sizing problem no one has fully solved.
 Customers return items, abandon carts, and stick to brands they already know, because they can't trust that something new will fit.

-FitMatch is a mobile app that learns from your purchase history and fit feedback to recommend the right size for any brand, before you buy.
-Your size profile belongs to you, not to the store.
+FitMatch is a mobile app that learns from the user purchase history and fit feedback to recommend the right size for any brand, before purchasing.
+The size profile belongs to the user, not to the store.

 AI-assisted design process

 AI was integrated throughout the project as a working tool, not a shortcut.
 Claude supported strategic thinking, research structuring and design decisions.
-UX Pilot and Figma Make were explored during wireframing to accelerate iteration and outputs were always evaluated and refined with Figma based on UX criteria.
+UX Pilot and Figma Make were explored during wireframing to accelerate iteration, and outputs were evaluated and refined with Figma based on UX criteria.

 2. The problem